Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ***The following is the output:***
 1. `data` - the unencrypted data.
 2. `primechain_address` - the primechain address of the signer.
 3. `signature_status` - the verification status of the signature.
+4. `timestamp` - the timestamp o

 Sample output
 ```
 {
 "status": 200,
-  "response":
-    {
+"response": {
 "data": "This is the data that will be encryptd and stored.",
-      "signer_detail":
+"signer_detail": "1BiWh3dEMEDVRHNTsrYf7MCHHfXP2qL6or34PP",
-        {
-          "primechain_address": "1BiWh3dEMEDVRHNTsrYf7MCHHfXP2qL6or34PP"
-         },
-      "signature_status": true
+"signature_status": true,
-      // timestamp
+"timestamp": "09/01/2019 01:42:47:00"
 }
 }
 ```